ohunmamajon/booking_app/README.md

-## This a ticket booking project made by Flutter
+## This a ticket booking project made on Flutter